RSTeamCore/WorldGuardRegionProtect/README.md

 ## Opportunities

-* By entering the name of the region in the plugin's config.yml, you will enter it in the plugin's protection.
-No one can break the region that is registered in config. yml, even the operators are not able to do this!
+* By entering the name of the region in the plugin config.yml, you will added it protection by plugin.
+No one can break any blocks in the region that is registered in config.yml.
+Even the operators are not able to do this!

 (This plugin is for extended protection of an existing region from worldguard.
-For example from possible damage from the administration, or from operators.)
+For example from possible damage regions from the administration(who have permission access from plugin), or from operators.)

 ## With plugin you can do advanced protect from

-1. Cant place/break blocks.
+1. Cannot place or break any block on region.
 2. Protect frame, painting from any damage(arrows, trident, snowball, eggs, enderpearl and damaged from player).
-3. Protect any change in the frame.
+3. Protect from any change in the frame (and glow frame from 1.18).
-4. Cannot set armour stand and break him.
+4. Cannot taking or damage armor from/on armor stand.
 5. Cannot use lava/water bucket in region.
-6. TNT, minecart with tnt, Respawn Anchor and ender crystal cant damaged any blocks in protect region.
+6. TNT, minecart with tnt, Respawn Anchor and ender crystal cant damaged any blocks in region.
-7. Support for banning dangerous commands.
-Separate commands were added and tested using FastAsyncWorldEdit in the protected region.
+7. Support for banned dangerous commands.
+Separate commands were added and tested used by FastAsyncWorldEdit\WorldEdit in the protected region.
-8. Cannot anyone remove protected region just use like "/rg rem your_rg" and etc.
+8. Cannot anyone remove region or change flags in protected region.
+Example just using like "/rg rem your_rg" and etc.
-9. Create a special region inside the protected region in which you can break and place or only break (specified in config. yml)
+9. Create a special region inside the protected region in which you can break and place or only break (specified in config.yml)

 ## Permissions

-* In this case, the access rights to the region are registered through this Permissions: (- wgrp.regionprotect) access to protected region.
+1. If you need give access into region for Builder team or any member, just add permissions on LuckPerms or PermissionsEx: wgrp.regionprotect
-* The star permissions (- "*") gives all the rights.
+2. The star permissions in LuckPerms or PermissionsEx may will be gived access to protected region by WGRP.
-* Operators (if you gave anybody /op) are not allowed access in to the region.
+3. All operators are not allowed access into the region.

 ## Metrics
 [bStats](https://bstats.org/plugin/bukkit/WorldGuardRegionProtect/12975)